 Several years into her guitar lessons Kristin decided she wanted to take up another instrument.
 While visiting Minnesota when she was 15 and saw a display of Celtic harps.
 “Intrigued, I walked over, plucked one string and immediately said, ‘I want to play that!”
 Kristin says.
 “At the time I didn’t even know what a Celtic harp was, but I just liked the look and sound.
 After returning home I started working with a local harp teacher and fell in love with the diversity of styles where the instrument could be used.”

 Along with playing the guitar and harp, Kristin decided to pursue voice as well.
 She continued her study of music in college and graduated with a degree in Vocal Performance.
 In 2011 she released her debut EP, Fringe, which offered an initial taste of her modern folk sound.
 Kristin wrote and composed all six tracks for the album and recorded the CD with Grammy-winning recording engineer Scott Shuman.
 The release of Fringe signaled the beginning of Kristin's solo career as a modern folk artist, and she started to play shows around the D.C./Maryland/Virginia region.

-While working on songs for her first full length modern folk album, Kristin decide to return to her Celtic harp roots after taking a trip to Ireland.
-After visiting the country she was inspired by Irish folklore about fairies and recorded a fantasy-themed concept album of mostly traditional Celtic music with a few original pieces.
+Several years later, Kristin travelled to Ireland and was inspired by the folklore of the country.
+She consequently recorded a fantasy-themed, Celtic-folk concept album comprised of traditional and original pieces.
 The album, Where Fairies Dwell, was recorded by Grammy nominee Heidi Gerber and was nominated for a 2015 WAMMIE (Washington Area Music Awards) for Best Traditional Folk Recording.
-Shortly after the album was released Kristin started to tour nationally.
+Shortly after the album was released Kristin began touring nationally.

-© 2019 by Kristin Rebecca Meyer.
+© 2023 by Kristin Rebecca Meyer.